August 15 – 28 2021

 Throwing.
 For all levels

 Throwing porcelain is often thought of as being more difficult than throwing other clays.
 This is a misconception.
 It is more constructive, and accurate, simply to think of porcelain as having different qualities to other clays.
 In essence, porcelain is the purest of clays.
 When high fired it is extremely hard and durable and, when thin, is translucent.
 It is resistant to thermal shock.
 From heat shields on space capsules, to cutting tools, to spark plugs and insulators, to jewellery, to dentistry and in other fields porcelain and derivatives of porcelain have found application in a wide and increasing range of contexts in society since Marco Polo returned from the Orient, with awe inspiring porcelain vessels, to a Europe in which earthenware was the norm.
 Porcelain endures today as a beautiful material with which to throw useful and decorative vessels.

 The central focus of the course is throwing but a related focus is to cover a range of the ways porcelain may be finished.
 Wheel based demonstrations will cover the throwing and trimming of a range of different forms, from simple bowls to jugs and teapots.
 A related sequence of demonstrations will cover decorative and glazing processes relevant to porcelain, including the making of porcelain bodies.

 Each morning and afternoon session will begin with a demonstration to the group.
 Participants may then work in relation to those demonstrations or pursue their particular interests – in both cases with the attention and support of the teachers.
 Most of the dry work will be bisqued and a selection of this will be glazed and fired in the gas reduction kilns at 1285C (2345F) (Cone 10).
 The practical work of the course will be complemented by two illustrated talks referring to the diversity of qualities in historical and contemporary work in porcelain, stoneware and earthenware, and by one illustrated technical talk on porcelain bodies.

-DATE: August 15 – 28, 2021
+August 15 – 28, 2021

-LEVEL: Throwing.
 For all levels

-Payment - Refund Policy
+Payment and Refund Policy

-A deposit is required upon registration.
-After submitting the registration form, you may proceed with the on-line payment of the deposit.
-If you choose to pay by bank transfer, the registration will be confirmed upon accreditation of the deposit in our banking account.
+A deposit is required at registration.
+After submitting the registration form, you may proceed with the payment on-line.
+If you choose to pay by bank transfer, the registration will be confirmed once the deposit has been accredited in our banking account.
 The balance must be paid at the beginning of the course.

-You may withdraw within 14 days of registration without incurring in any penalties and will the deposit fully refunded.
+You may withdraw within 14 days of registration without incurring in any penalties and will have the deposit fully refunded.
 No refund of deposits past 14 days of registration, pursuant to articles 53 and following of the EU consumer protection legislation.

-If La Meridiana cannot hold the course due to unforeseen events beyond our control, La Meridiana reserves the right to offer a different course with similar characteristics and, in case of your acceptance, the deposit will be transferred to the new course.
+If La Meridiana cannot hold the course due to unforeseen events beyond our control, La Meridiana reserves the right to offer a voucher for a different course of your choice.
+The voucher is valid for two years.
+The deposit will be transferred to the new course.